-- 26. In addition the Council now has in place a Local Area Agreement (LAA), which is about improving lives of young people in Darlington.
 The LAA commits the Council and its partners to use funding in innovative ways to improve the lives of children and young people and, in turn, benefit the whole Darlington community.
-Part of the funding received is for capital projects with £0.970m available in 2006/07. - 27.
-An LAA is a three-year agreement between the Government and a local authority, which commits it to work with its partners to improve services.
-Darlington's first LAA involves public and voluntary sector organisations in the Borough, the regional Government Office North East and the Government. - 28.
+Part of the funding received is for capital projects with £1.360m available in 2006/07-2007/08.

 The Council's principle sub-regional orientation, however, is now towards the Tees Valley.
 The five Tees Valley authorities are statutorily linked as structure planning authorities.
 They sponsor the Tees Valley Joint Strategy Unit to deliver structure planning and provide research and information.
 They jointly sponsor the Tees Valley Urban Regeneration Company to spearhead inward investment.
 This company was set up, with One North East and English Partnerships, to facilitate major regeneration and economic development projects.
 In Darlington these developments include Central Park at Haughton Road.
-The work of these various joint arrangements is being co-ordinated by a multi-sector Tees Valley Partnership and will be guided by a long-term strategy for the sub-region prepared by the Partnership, the 'Tees Valley Vision'.
+The work of these various joint arrangements is being co-ordinated by a multisector Tees Valley Partnership and will be guided by a long-term strategy for the sub-region prepared by the Partnership, the 'Tees Valley Vision'.
 Other joint ventures with One Northeast include Morton Palms and Faverdale East Business Park.